GenciD21/Environment-Detection-System/README.md

                * The datasheet recommends burst reading. meaning we sweep and read the range of register from 0x57 to 0x5E
                * The pressure and temperature are read out in 20 bits unsigned, while the humidity is an unsigned 16-bit format for humidity. < Note, these values aren't are final resault and they must be calculate using compensation paramaters

            *There's a lot of other compleixities, that go into the BME280.
-In our scenario, the ESP32IDF contains an API that allows us to connect our BME280 to read data via I2C, which is good in regards to the fact the compensation formulas are very complex.
+In our scenario, the ESP32IDF contains an API that allows us to connect our BME280 to read data via I2C, which is good in regards to the fact the compensation formulas are very complex(and annoying).

            *To the right contains the module for the bme280: https://components.espressif.com/components/espressif/bme280/versions/0.1.1/readme.
 In this cass we'll be in forced mode and can get any data at any point.